Priority encoder

-A priority encoder is a circuit or algorithm that compresses multiple binary inputs into a smaller number of outputs.
-The output of a priority encoder is the binary representation of the index of the most significant activated line, starting from zero.
-They are often used to control interrupt requests by acting on the highest priority interrupt input.
+A priority encoder is a circuit or algorithm that compresses multiple binary inputs into a smaller number of outputs, similar to a simple encoder.
+The output of a priority encoder is the binary representation of the index of the most significant activated line.
+In contrast to the simple encoder, if two or more inputs to the priority encoder are active at the same time, the input having the highest priority will take precedence.
+It is an improvement on a simple encoder because it can handle all possible input combinations, but at the cost of extra logic.